rozek/node-red-contrib-reusable-flows/README.md

 # node-red-contrib-reusable-flows #

-`node-red-contrib-reusable-flows` provides nodes that represent complete flows and make them "callable" from other flows (returning to the calling node when the end of a reusable flow has been reached).
+`node-red-contrib-reusable-flows` provides nodes that represent complete flows and make them "callable" from other flows (returning to the calling node when the end of a "reusable flow" has been reached).

 The desire for such a package arose from the need to be able to reuse existing flows without having to copy them and without having to spend a separate editor tab for each such flow.